NordicSemiconductor/pc-nrfconnect-docs/Getting-started.md

 ## Create an app project

 We recommend using tools like webpack, babel, eslint, and jest when creating apps.
 Fortunately, you do not need to configure these yourself.
 We have created an [nRF Connect boilerplate app](https://github.com/NordicSemiconductor/pc-nrfconnect-boilerplate) that gives you what you need to get started.
 Follow the instructions in the boilerplate app README to create an empty app project.
+If you are already familiar with our apps, you could develop your own app based on any of our apps.

+### Clone repository

+Since *nRF Connect* expects local apps in

+* `$HOME/.nrfconnect-apps/local` (Linux/macOS) or
+* `%USERPROFILE%/.nrfconnect-apps/local` (Windows) directory,

+make sure your repository is cloned or linked there.

+## Compiling

+When *nRF Connect* have been installed, you are ready to start the compilation.
+Run the following command from the command line, standing in the root folder of the repository:

+    npm install

+When the procedure has completed successfully you can run the application by running:

+    npm run dev

+The built app can be loaded by *nRF Connect* launcher.

+## Testing

+Unit testing can be performed by running:

+    npm test